snikket-im/snikket-server/docs/features/circles.md

 - All members within a circle will automatically have everyone else in the same circle on their contact list, with no need to add contacts manually.
-- Every circle has an automatic group chat created with all the circle members in it.
+- Circles can have one or more group chats, which automatically include all the circle members.
 - One person can be a member of multiple circles.

 For example, Ruby Lightfoot run a Snikket instance for her family.
 All Ruby's